Towards robust quantitative photoacoustic tomography via learned iterative methods: Results

 In general, the performance of the classical solver was heavily affected by the chosen regularizer and regularization parameters.
 In our experiments, we found that including local spatial correlations in the form of the Ornstein-Uhlenbeck process produced stable reconstructions across the simulated samples.
 On the other hand, the performance of the learned GN and SR1 was consistent over a wide set of regularization parameters and only started to decrease once the regularization parameters were drastically increased.

 Fig.~\ref{fig:relative_errors_ideal} shows the average relative error of absorption and reduced scattering over the test set of 125 samples for GD, SR1, and GN based learned iterative methods up to 9 updating networks $\Lambda_{\theta_k}$.
 After 9 iterations, the difference in average relative errors was observed to be marginal.
-The relative error of the fully learned (single-step) reconstructions is shown as the vertical dashed line in Fig.~\ref{fig:relative_errors_ideal}.
+The average relative error of the residual U-Net reconstructions is shown as the horizontal dashed line in Fig.~\ref{fig:relative_errors_ideal}.
 Reconstructions of a single test sample are shown in Fig.~\ref{fig:recos_ideal_target} for the classical GN solver and the residual U-Net and in Fig.~\ref{fig:recos_ideal_learned} for each of the greedily and end-to-end trained methods.

 Relative errors in Fig.~\ref{fig:relative_errors_ideal} reveal the learned GN solver having significantly better performance compared to the GD and SR1.
 The learned GN based solver is also the only one to noticeably surpass the accuracy of the residual U-Net.
 For the learned GN updates, there was no distinguishable difference between the end-to-end and greedily trained networks.
 On the other hand, the learned GD and SR1 yielded relatively accurate absorption and scattering reconstructions, but only when trained end-to-end.
 The generally poor performance of the greedily learned iterative solvers can be seen in Fig.~\ref{fig:recos_ideal_learned}.
 Only the GN updates provided sufficient information to the networks making the greedy training produce feasible absorption and scattering reconstructions (Fig.~\ref{fig:recos_ideal_learned}).